Resonance behavior of a bubble near a spherical inclusion: Numerical results

 The resonance frequencies associated with non-radial (shape) oscillation modes of a gas bubble were first derived by \citet{lamb1895hydrodynamics} under the assumptions of an incompressible and inviscid liquid.
 In this idealized case, the natural angular frequency of the $n$th mode is given by

-Figure~\ref{fig:FIG3} shows the first ten resonance frequencies of shape modes as predicted by Eq.~(\ref{eq:60}) and by the present model, with $d=10^5 R_{10}$ to simulate the situation where the bubble is in an unbounded liquid.
+Figure~\ref{fig:FIG3} shows the first ten resonance frequencies of shape modes as predicted by Eq.~(\ref{eq:60}), by various viscous models from the literature, and by the present model, with $d=10^5 R_{10}$ (or equivalently $R_{20}\rightarrow 0$) to simulate the situation where the bubble is in an unbounded liquid.
 We recall that the external forcing has been modified for investigating shape resonance frequencies, as discussed in Sec.~\ref{sec:2b3}.
-The results indicate that the predicted resonance frequency is always lower in comparison to the one predicted by Lamb, whatever the order $n$ of the shape oscillation.
-This effect is even more pronounced for higher modes $n$, and is attributed to the account of viscous and compressible effects in the present model.
-Indeed, it is well-known that incorporating viscous effects to the physics of a linear oscillator reduces its resonance frequency.
+The results indicate that the predicted resonance frequency given by the present model is systematically lower in comparison to the one predicted by the classical inviscid Lamb formulation, whatever the order $n$ of the shape oscillation.
+This effect becomes even more pronounced for higher modes $n$.
+It is well-established that incorporating viscous damping into the physics of a linear oscillator reduces its resonance frequency.
+Indeed, Lamb also derived a formulation accounting for viscous effects.
+This weakly viscous model relies on the assumption that the thickness of the viscous penetration layer is small in comparison to the bubble radius.
+This assumption is generally invalid for a microbubble of radius $R_{10}=\qty{10}{\um}$ driven at frequencies near its resonance.
+To provide a more rigorous baseline, Fig.~\ref{fig:FIG3} also includes the resonance frequencies derived from the formulation of \citet{prosperetti1977viscous}, which considers the fluid as viscous and incompressible without imposing any restriction on the size of the boundary layer.
+As expected, Prosperetti's formulation yields lower modal resonance frequencies than Lamb's inviscid formula.
+Nevertheless, these frequencies remain higher than those computed by the proposed model.
+This final discrepancy is attributed to the assumption of liquid compressibility, which is known to further lower the resonance frequency.
 We have checked that removing viscous and compressible effects numerically allows retrieving the same resonance frequencies as the ones given by Eq.~(\ref{eq:60}).
+To our knowledge, no analytical formulation is currently available in the literature to compute modal resonances in a fluid that is simultaneously viscous and compressible.